batus3010/ToDoApp/README.md

 -	Track the status of tasks (Open, Completed)
 -	Prioritize tasks
 -	Sort and filter tasks for better management
+- User authentication and authorization with ASP.NET Identity

 ## Technologies Used